mikeptaylor/personal-cypress-project/README.md

 # Cypress Personal Project
-This personal project focuses on testing sample web application and demonstrates my skills in using Cypress with TypeScript, for creating effective end-to-end tests.
+This personal project focuses on testing a sample web application and demonstrates my skills in using Cypress with TypeScript, for creating effective end-to-end tests.

 Key components include: